DATSUN ENGINE PARTS SOURCES for 2017

 A Z engine is not same as a small block Chevy, yet people insist on using the same rebuilding folklore that their grandfather used.
 There are 2 "types" of balanced car engines.
 Those that are "Internally" balanced and those that are "Externally".
 Datsun L-series "ZCAR" engines have been internally balanced since the car's inception.

-INTERNAL drills various holes in the crank counterweights to balance it while the pistons and rods are prebalanced at the factory.The flywheel and front pulley are separately balanced and can be changed without affecting rod/piston/crank balance in the engine.
+INTERNAL drills holes in the crank counterweights to balance it while the pistons and rods are prebalanced at the factory.The flywheel and front pulley are separately balanced and can be changed without affecting rod/piston/crank balance in the engine.

-EXTERNAL uses an unbalanced crankshaft with typically unbalanced pistons and rods.
+EXTERNAL uses an unbalanced crankshaft with frequently unbalanced pistons and rods.
 A front "harmonic balancer" and counter-weighted flywheel are used to smooth things out and dampen vibrations.
 Change one and the whole rod/piston/crank assembly can go out of balance.

-Datsun designed the Z as a 7,000 rpm sports car and as a result supplied it with balanced forged steel crank and rods.
+Datsun designed the Z as a 7,000 rpm sports car and as a result supplied it with a forged steel crank and steel rods.
 This design worked well since inline-6 engines are considered one of the best balanced of all the auto engine designs, with nearly perfect Primary and Secondary balance characteristics.
 "Primary" balance is achieved by tight weight-matching of parts.
 "Secondary" balance has to do with the phasing and rotating mechanics of the piston/crank.

 |A crankshaft with only two ounce-inches of imbalance at 2,000 rpm will be subjected to a force of 14.2 lbs.
 At 4,000 rpm, the force grows to 56.8 lbs.
 Double the speed again to 8,000 rpm and the force becomes 227.2 lbs.|

-According to the Honsowetz L-series rebuild book, Datsun connecting rods were matched as a set at the factory.
+According to the Frank Honsowetz L-series rebuild book, Datsun connecting rods were matched as a set at the factory.
 Racers like to grind and polish them (Chevy folklore again) but checking the balance is all that's necessary for the street.
 The factory says to replace the rod-bolts on every rebuild, but if you're being cheap you can get by with re-using the stock bolts.
 I've built 3 motors reusing the stock bolts, which I have driven very hard with no problems.
 But for my newest rebuild I went to Summit Racing and got a set of ARP rod bolts, part# ARP-202-6003 which will last forever.

 Some people insist that you should get the big ends of your rods recut and resized at rebuild because they will be out-of-round from heavy use.
 This is another holdover from muscle-car days when cheap connecting rods always needed resizing at rebuild time when the big ends were oval from the pounding of an unbalanced engine.
 While I'm sure some Datsun rods have required resizing I wouldn't consider it a must.
-My machine shop laughed when I asked them to do mine...they said Datsun/Nissan rods are so stout it's not an issue but checked mine anyway.
+My machine shop laughed when I asked them to do mine...they said forged Datsun/Nissan rods are so stout it's not an issue but checked mine anyway.
 They were perfect.

 There are three types of piston ring materials used on the face of top rings for automobiles: cast iron, moly, and chrome.